marcomaroni-github/twitter-to-bluesky/README.md

 ## Prerequisite

 - Nodejs >= 20.12x
-- The archive of your tweets from the X/Twitter.
+- The archive of your tweets from the X/Twitter, unzipped in your local disk.

 ## Getting started